golemfactory/awesome-golem/README.md

 ## DeFi

-- [Golem Staking Pool incentivize system for GLM holders](https://github.com/masaun/GLM-stake-pool) - is a smart contract in order to provide the opportunity of yield farming for Golem's GLM token holders.
+- [Golem Staking Pool incentivize system for GLM holders](https://github.com/masaun/GLM-stake-pool) - Is a smart contract in order to provide the opportunity of yield farming for Golem's GLM token holders.
 (By staking uniswap-LP tokens that is a pair between GLM and ETH into the stake pool).
     * **Compatibility: Alpha 3**
 - [Magic-doll](https://github.com/bakaoh/magic-doll) - Sumer is a DeFi application that people may delegate their Splinterland card to earn passive income.
-It's core is [Kyle](https://github.com/bakaoh/magic-doll/tree/master/kyle), a Golem application that do all the computation to pick the best team to play for each match.
+It's core is Kyle, a Golem application that do all the computation to pick the best team to play for each match.
     * **Compatibility: Alpha 3**

 ## User Interfaces